techidaily/site-games-able/source/_posts/mastering-ps5s-sparkle-the-ultimate-guide.md

 * Your console turns off due to overheating.
 * Your controller starts drifting.

- Dust is one of the main causes of heat buildup, and giving it a good clean is the first thing you should do if you want to[stop your PS5 from overheating](https://www.makeuseof.com/how-to-stop-ps5-overheating/) .
+ Dust is one of the main causes of heat buildup, and giving it a good clean is the first thing you should do if you want to [stop your PS5 from overheating](https://www.makeuseof.com/how-to-stop-ps5-overheating/) .

 ## What Products Do I Need to Clean My PS5?